Print badge labels and lanyards with the CliftonStrengths® top 5 themes.

 The next time you want to print the same type of labels, jump straight to part 3 and you are ready to go.

-Make the most of the configuration options to be creative.
+Be creative and make the most of the configuration options.
 Try adding a watermark or logo to personalise your labels.

 Add a Logo